 - Search for a new CPA If you’re planning on making a change or this is the year you finally need more than Turbo Tax, you’ll get more attention when interviewing candidates if you don’t wait until January.
 Use this guide to help you find a great CPA.

 - Calculate your health care credit status Wondering if you are going to have to pay back some of your credit?
 This nifty IRS calculator will figure the impact of mid-year life changes on your credit.

-- Review your mileage The business mileage rate for 2016 is 54 cents per mile – it adds up quickly if you use your vehicle for work.
+- Review your mileage The business mileage rate for 2018 is 54.5 cents per mile – it adds up quickly if you use your vehicle for work.
 If you’ve been too busy to calculate those medical, business, or charity miles, get out your calendar and fill in the holes – mileage deductions can make a big difference.
-While you’re at it, go ahead and download one of the clever new apps for automatically recording and calculating your mileage.
+While you’re at it, go ahead and download one of the clever apps for automatically recording and calculating your mileage.
 MileIQ and TaxMileage are just a couple that are free and easy.

 - Check long-term capital gains and losses Have you realized a gain on any investments during the year?
 If so, review your portfolio to see if you have some duds that need to go.
 You can buy them back 31 days later if you really can’t bear to live without that particular loser.

 - Make sure you’ve taken your Required Minimum Distribution (RMD) Don’t depend upon your brokerage or financial advisor to calculate and send your annual RMDs.
 Most do, but it’s up to you, not the brokerage, to follow the rules.
 Penalties for missing your distribution are the most onerous in the tax code: 50% of the amount missed per year.
 So if you miss a $10,000 RMD for two years running, your penalty is already $10,000!
 Plus, of course, the taxes you already owe on a pre-tax distribution.